Learn to Speak Scouting

 Scout Executive

-The chief executive officer of the Council responsible for the administration, financing, marketing, motivation, recruiting, and staffing required for successful Council operations.
+The Council’s chief executive officer is responsible for the administration, financing, marketing, motivation, recruiting, and staffing required for successful Council operations.

 Scout reservation or camp

 Land owned by or leased to the Boy Scouts of America to further the Scouting program.
-A Scout ranch, reservation and sometimes a camp usually has two or more camps or separate camping areas.
+A Scout ranch, reservation, and sometimes a camp usually have two or more camps or separate camping areas.

 Scout Sunday